juan-canseco-dev/inventory-api-spring-boot/README.md

 # Inventory Management System
-Inventory API with basic functionality, comprising units and integration tests.
+Lightweight Inventory API implementing core features and validated through unit and integration tests.
 ## Features
 This api has the following features:
 - Sign In (JWT AUTH)